Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

-This means that acceptability is not compromised once we add to any acceptable position the payoff of a {\em fully-leveraged portfolio} obtained by borrowing at the risk-free rate and going long the eligible asset or, similarly, by shorting the eligible asset and going long the risk-free asset (assuming the risk free asset is available in the market).
-In particular, since $0\in\cA$, we must have
+This means that we may add to any acceptable position the payoff of a fully-leveraged portfolio --- a portfolio in which \textit{either} the purchase of the risky asset if fully financed by borrowing at the risk-free rate \textit{or} the purchase of the risk-free asset is fully financed by shorting the eligible asset --- without compromising acceptability.
+In particular, since $\cA$ is a cone, we must have

-showing that the payoffs of these fully-leveraged portfolios are themselves acceptable.
-This highlights that comonotonicity for $\rho_{\cA,S}$ corresponds to a property of acceptability, namely the ``blindness'' of the acceptance set with respect to aggregations of fully-leveraged portfolios, that is far from being desirable from a regulatory perspective.
+This shows that $\rho_{\cA,S}$ can be comonotonic only if every fully-leveraged position is acceptable.
+However, sound acceptance sets will tend to be sensitive to very risky fully-leveraged positions because such positions may imply a huge amount of downside risk.
+This suggests that comonotonicity cannot be expected to hold for risky eligible assets that deviate too much from the risk-free asset.

-We specify the preceding theorem to convex acceptance sets, in which case comonotonicity can be characterized by means of a simpler condition as follows.
+When specialized to convex acceptance sets, the preceding theorem can be characterized by means of a simpler condition as follows.
+Recall that if $\cA$ is convex and $\rho_\cA$ is comonotonic, then $\cA$ is automatically a convex cone.